|Intl. Notebook||Oct 10 2014|

 Also on the subject of reviews, we saw some suggesting the market is unsafe.
 You have to scratch your head at some people’s fears.
 120,000 people visit the Saint-Ouen during its busiest weekends and in no part of it could you manage to be more than twenty feet from other shoppers.
 It’s possible pickpockets may lurk, but that's true in any crowded spotin any big city in any country.
 Take the standard precautions, and then enjoy yourself—that's the only advice needed here.
 Oh, and bring good shoes.
 If this is indeed a flea market—disputed, as we mentioned earlier—then it's the largest in the world.

 So, what did we buy?
 We came across a huge stack of Paris-Hollywood magazines, several tattered issues of Ciné-Revue, and plenty of old books.
 Budget mattered, but luckily the books and magazines were reasonably priced and every vendor we interacted with bargained willingly, even cheerfully.
-In the end we managed several good purchases, supplemented by crisp digital photos of the covers of items we couldn’t afford to acquire.
+In the end we managed some good purchases, supplemented by crisp digital photos of the covers of items we couldn’t afford to acquire.
 A tweak in Photoshop and they’re almost as good as scans.
 We’ll share all of those in upcoming days.